FaBjE/HiBy-Theme-MaterialDesign/.github/readme.md

 * Add Radio module icon
 * Improved keyboard layout/coloring
 * Fixed display of album art + new player design
-* Scrolling text when text too long (in player, firmware doesn't support it in lists)
+* Scrolling text when text too long (The players firmware doesn't support this in lists unfortunately)
 * More generic icons / Android material design style layout
 * Improved touch interface (larger buttons/fonts)
 * Made all top-bar icons and labels "Pixelized" instead of weird combination of all sorts of fonts/styles
-* Add extensive phone/line out indicator to topbar
+* Add extensive phone/line/bluetooth protocol out indicator to top-bar
 * Removed volume slider from shortcut menu to prevent accidental volume changes [Use buttons on the side ;)]
 * Optimized for English language
 * Fixed a lot of tiny things (alignment, touch activation areas etc)

-## Screenshots
-ToDo!

 ## Download & Install